slava626s/calculator/README.md

 # calculatorfsdfsd
-#calculator with music and sound
+#calculator with music and soundsadads